 You can quickly identify newly submitted applicants under the Designations by Local Status panel.

 - If your CAS provides you with a full view of In Progress applicants (i.e., you can view all applicant data before the applicant submits their application), these applicants appear in the None Local Status as soon as they add your program to their application.

 - If your CAS allows partial view of In Progress applicants (i.e., you can view some applicant data before the applicant submits), these applicants appear in the None Local Status as soon as they submit their application.

-Review the Data Visibility of In Progress Applicants guide for more information on your In Progress applicant viewing rights.
+Review the How Data Visibility is Impacted by Application Statuses page for more information on your In Progress applicant viewing rights.